Construction of Darboux coordinates in noncanonical Hamiltonian systems via normal form expansions: Introduction

 Beyond the fixed points of the system's dynamical equations themselves, their local properties are of high interest in many applications.
 For example, the local properties of a minimum of the Hamiltonian determine the physics of the system for small excitations from the ground state.
 Moreover, the local properties in the vicinity of a rank-1 saddle point or transition state determine the reaction dynamics and rates of the system.

-For a detailed analysis of the local fixed point properties of a canonical Hamiltonian system as well as for the construction of a dividing surface that separates reactants and products in it, a standard and powerful tool is its normal form expansion \cite{Waalkens2008, Murdock2010}.
-If the Hamiltonian $H$ is given in terms of a set of canonical coordinates $\qq,\pp$ then the normal form of this Hamiltonian is given by
+For a detailed analysis of the local fixed point properties of a canonical Hamiltonian system a standard and powerful tool is its normal form expansion \cite{Waalkens2008, Murdock2010, Kawai2009a}.
+Especially in the field of reaction dynamics, the normal form Hamiltonian in the vicinity of rank-1 saddle points is important, because it provides a way of defining a normally hyperbolic invariant manifold \cite{bristol2,pollak78,pech79a,hern93a, hern93b,hern94,Jaffe05,Komatsuzaki99,Uzer02,Waalkens04b,Li06prl,Waalkens2008, Kawai2009a,hern10a,Teramoto11,Waalkens13} with which a nonrecrossing dividing surface between reactants and products in multi-degree-of-freedom systems can be constructed.

-where $W$ is an appropriate generating function and $\ad{W} H = \lbrace W, H\rbrace$ is the adjoint operator that equals the definition of the Poisson bracket (see \REF\ \cite{Waalkens2008} for details).
-By construction, the normal form \eqref{eq:NF-H-CNF} provides the most simple form of the original Hamilton function, while keeping all the essential properties of the dynamics.
+In \REF~\cite{Waalkens2008}, Waalkens \etal describe this procedure in detail, of which our work will be a natural extension to \emph{noncanonical} coordinates.
+We therefore give a brief overview of the method in the following: If the Hamiltonian $H$ is given in terms of a set of canonical coordinates $\qq,\pp$ then its normal form can be constructed via the following expansion,